Fun Educational Summer Activities!

 Now that summer is in full swing check out these great activities to do with your family or send the information along to your students.
 Educational summer activities are a great way to help students learn while they are having fun as well as giving teachers beneficial professional development.

 The Smithsonian is hosting a variety of programs every day this summer!
 The Mystery of the Megatherium Club: Mustaches and Mayhem is going on every day at the Smithsonian Castle, sometimes twice a day!
 This scavenger hunt will excite the whole family!
 Also, on select days there are films after 5 p.m. at the Anacostia Community Museum!
-Check out their events to see which museum is hosting something that will entertain and enrich your child’s summer.
+Check out their summer activities and events to see which museum is hosting something that will entertain and enrich your child’s summer.
 If the events are not your thing and you love just to check out their exhibits, hurry some of these programs leave this fall!

 Looking for some professional development to do from the comfort of your home?
 Twitter is your place to be this summer.
 With a variety of edchats being conducted on various days and new porch PD, it is safe to say that an educator could enjoy gaining new information, tools, techniques, and resources from other educators around the world from the comfort of their home!
 There are many chats to participate in, and I guarantee the schedule will keep you busy!
 Some notable chats to participate in are #edchat, #satchatWC (West Coast Leadership Chat), #satchatOC (Oceania Coast Leadership Chat), #mschat (Middle School Chat), #sschat (Social Studies Chat),#ntchat (Ed Tech Chat), #engchat (English Chat), #mathchat (Math Chat) and #games4ed (GBL Chat).